hyperledger-labs/blockchain-verifier/README.md

 When multiple ledgers are specified, Blockchain Verifier checks the hash value of each block in a ledger with the hash values of the block in the other ledgers.
-Currently, the "fabric-block" and "fabric-query2" plugins support this feature.
+Currently, both the "fabric-block" and "fabric-query2" plugins support this feature.
 The first ledger in the configuration is considered to be "preferred," and the other ledgers are used only in this check.

 ## Platform Checkers